trezar001/httpower/README.md

 # httpower
-A simple python tool for making HTTP request without all the bloat.
+A simple python tool for making HTTP requests without all the bloat.